dolittle/Studio/Source/DevTool/README.md

 * Show path for where a Workspace is
 * Add "Open in finder" / "Explore" workspace action

+* UI Improvement: When App level is selected, deselect any Microservice

 * BUG: LogOutput / Content doesn't stretch out vertically
 * BUG: Render files after adding microservice